 Tuition is limited to one instrument per pupil.
-In exceptional circumstances, SQA Music pupils may be able to learn a second instrument, but only if there are no other pupils requiring this space.
+In exceptional circumstances, SQA Music pupils may be able to learn a second instrument, but only if no other pupils are requiring this space.

 What are the benefits of specialist instrumental tuition?

 - Opportunities to play in an ensemble, band, orchestra or choir.